-Colliford Lake Park Campsite is nestled amidst the rugged beauty of Bodmin Moor, which extends to almost 200 square kilometers.
+Colliford Lake Park Campsite is nestled amidst the rugged beauty of Bodmin Moor, which extends to almost 200 square kilometres.
 The Moor is the most South Westerly Upland Area in Britain.
 It is Internationally important for its rich and varied wildlife; it is home to a plethora of plants and some rare and protected species such as otters, Marsh Fritillary butterflies, bats and song birds such as the Stonechat and Wheatear.
 It is also the only place in the world where a rare moss, the Cornish Path Moss, grows.

-The Campsite itself extends to 20 acres of secluded open Moorland with stunning views across Colliford Lake.
-It offers campers a true sense of Wild Camping yet has all the facilities that you would expect to find on a modern Campsite.
-It also has the added benefit of its own private access to the Lake, which is Cornwall’s premier brown trout fishery, so it is the perfect base for fishing.
-There is also many local opportunities for walking, cycling, riding, and wildlife watching or just relaxing for those just seeking a tranquil break from their usually hectic lives.
+Campfires and BBQ’s are actively encouraged in the evening because everyone knows that they are an essential element of any good back to basics camping holiday.
+The Campsite has all the facilities that you would expect to find on a modern Campsite but they are discretely tucked away out of sight.
+It also has the added benefit of its own private access to the Lake, which is Cornwall’s premier brown trout fishery, so it is the perfect base for fishing enthusiasts.
+The Campsite has an extremely sociable feel and a simple, leave-you-to-it ethos.
+The staff are always on hand in case of cleanliness issues, equipment failures, breakages and any kind of emergency.
+Off-site there are many local opportunities for walking, cycling, riding, and wildlife watching or just relaxing for those just seeking a tranquil break from their usually hectic lives.

-The Campsites facilities include separate male and female toilets and showers.
-There is also a large communal building containing a kitchen area, which has a sink, fridge freezer and laundry equipment, and a large dining area with a TV.
-Outside of this building there is a communal area with gas BBQ available and picnic tables so that our guests can get together and make new friends if they wish to.
+The Campsite facilities include separate male and female toilets and showers with plenty of hot water.
+There is also a large communal building containing a kitchen area, which has a sink, fridge freezer, kettle, toaster, microwave and laundry equipment .
+There is also a large dining area with a TV.
+Outside of this building there is a huge gas BBQ, which can easily cater for 20+ people at a time, and picnic tables so that our guests can get together and make new friends if they wish to.